ClimenteA/fiberwebgui/README.md

-# FiberWebGui
+# Fiberwebgui

 Create cross-platform desktop apps using Fiber and GO!

 This small package just starts the Fiber server and the Chrome* browser in app mode.
 Doing this allows you to use [Fiber](https://github.com/gofiber/fiber) go webframework to create a desktop application using html/css/js, go html templates anything you would use to create a website.

-FiberWebGui is an adaptation of [flaskwebgui](https://github.com/ClimenteA/flaskwebgui) python package which serves the same purpuse.
+Fiberwebgui is an adaptation of [flaskwebgui](https://github.com/ClimenteA/flaskwebgui) python package which serves the same purpuse.

 ## Install